How To Create An All-Singing All-Dancing Family Break

 Vienna with Kids.
-You probably know that classical city breaks don’t rank top with children’s holiday favourites.
+Classical city breaks don’t rank top with children.
 How do you inspire your kids in Vienna while sightseeing?
 Which classical music activities are fun for them?
-Where are the best green spaces in Vienna for children?
-My own kids and their local cousins recommend top 10 things to do in Vienna which we have listed in more detail below.
+Where are the best green spaces for children?
+My own kids and their local cousins recommend top 10 things to do in Vienna.
+We have listed in more detail below.

-The activities cover an age range from four to fourteen years, as well as some things to do that I have been keeping in store for them when they are a little older.
-Share these tips with your kids, and drop me a line using the form at the bottom if you have questions.
+Vienna with Kids.
+The activities cover an age range from four to fourteen years, as well as some things to do that I have been keeping in store for them when they are older.
+Share these tips with your kids.
+And do drop me a line using the form at the bottom if you have questions.

 1. Schonbrunn Palace: Zoo, Marionette Theatre and Historic Dance Lessons

-There is a family combo package that covers Vienna’s main attractions for children while leaving enough space for the parents to do their own thing in various locations.
-Schonbrunn Zoo is the best zoo in Europe: The combo includes entrance tickets, a three-course lunch at lovely Tirolergarten tavern (an original 15th century Tyrol farmhouse rebuilt by the Habsburgs) and a ride with the panorama train up and down the hilly gardens of Schonbrunn.
-At Vienna Prater, you can skip the lines for a ride on the Giant Ferris Wheel.
+Vienna with Kids.
+There is a family combo package that covers Vienna’s main attractions for children while leaving space for the parents to do their own thing.
+Schonbrunn Zoo is the best zoo in Europe: The combo includes entrance tickets, a three-course lunch at lovely Tirolergarten tavern (an original 15th century Tyrol farmhouse rebuilt by the Habsburgs) and a ride with the panorama train.
+At Vienna Prater, skip the lines for a ride on the Giant Ferris Wheel.
 My kids loved it and my non-Viennese husband got a good overview of Vienna.
-Madame Tussaud’s wax museum right next features main characters of Austrian history, including Empress Maria Theresia, and the usual suspects of international sports and pop stars.
+Madame Tussaud’s wax museum right next features main characters of Austrian history, including Empress Maria Theresia, and international sports and pop stars.

 5. Classical Music For Children: Haus der Musik